bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 talk to me, and we will figure something out.

-### Tips
+### What's special about this class?

-You will likely find this class to be difficult and very different than 2101.
-The material is theoretical and spans many levels of abstractions.
-Furthermore coming up with algorithms is both an art and a
+Coming up with algorithms is both an art and a science: there is no systematic way to have an idea, and problems that seem very similar, may have very different solutions.

-science: there is no systematic way to have an idea, and problems that seem very similar, may have very different solutions.
+### 2200 vs 2101

-2101 vs 2200: Working on an algorithms assignment will seem easier than working on a programming assignment in Data Structures (remember debugging).
+Unlike csci 2101, the material in this class is theoretical and spans many levels of abstractions.
+Working on an algorithms assignment will seem easier than working on a programming assignment in Data Structures (remember debugging).

 * 2101: When you write code, the process of getting your code to work forces you to correct your logic until the program does what it's supposed to do.

 * 2200: When you write pseudocode for an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it. __Thinking through your idea and all the cases that might happen --- it all happens in your head.__ There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
 In this class it will be easy to come up with algorithms that almost work .
 The hard part will be coming up with an algorithm that is efficient and justifying that it is correct.
 That's the beauty of theory.

-Here are some suggestions for doing well :
+### Tips for doing well

 * Budget your time  and give yourself plenty of time to read the materials and work on the assignments each week.
 Take the labs seriously.
 Plan on at least 10 hours a week, and make a schedule which you follow every week.